Jobs at APWLD

 - Online Application Form (preferred); or downloadable form here

-- A sample of written work that demonstrates the applicant’s knowledge and analytical skills particularly in the area of women’s human rights, migration and/ or development at the country, sub-regional and regional levels (e.g. an article, research and project/programme report, programme plan, statements)
+- A sample of written work that demonstrates the applicant’s knowledge and analytical skills particularly in the area of women’s human rights, development or development justice at the country, sub-regional and regional levels (e.g. an article, research and project/programme report, programme plan, statements)

-Online application is preferred but should email submission be easier, please send the documents via email with the subject line “Application for Programme Officer, Grounding the Global (GG) Programme” to Marion Cabrera at firstname.lastname@example.org by no later than 12 June 2020, Friday, (GMT +7)
+Online application is preferred but should email submission be easier, please send the documents via email with the subject line “Application for Programme Associate, Feminist Development Justice” to Marion Cabrera at firstname.lastname@example.org no later than Friday, 19 July 2020

 Please note that only short-listed applicants will be contacted.